koumoul-dev/vuetify-jsonschema-form/README.md

   - layout object construction from schema and other layout object manipulations
   - model reactivity, root model immutability
-  - global form validation (errorMessages are then dispatched to propertis based on key)
+  - global form validation (errorMessages are then dispatched to individual properties)
   - data fetching
-  - a generic component (vjsf-property ?) that
+  - a generic component "vjsf-property" that
-    - propagates schema validation up the component tree
+    - propagates schema validation information
-    - provides validation errors to children
-    - renders the component provided by the lib (vjsf-property-lib ? vjsf-property-vuetify ?) or a custom component or a slot, all with a homogenous signature (value, layout, errorMessages, @input, @change)
+    - renders the component provided by the lib "vjsf-property-lib" or a custom component or a slot, all with a homogenous signature (value, layout, errorMessages, @input, @change, etc.)
     - maybe also render some standard slots like before and after ?
     - uses the provide/inject pattern for awareness of ifs parent and children
   - renders the generic component once for the root object

 The components lib provides:

-  - a main component that has a common props and events signature as simple as possible to work with the core vjsf-property component (value, layout, errorMessages, @input, @change) then uses components from the target UI framework
+  - a main "vjsf-property-lib" component that has a common props and events signature as simple as possible to work with the core vjsf-property component (value, layout, errorMessages, @input, @change) then uses components from the target UI framework (vuetify by default)
   - a few possibilities for nested rendering:
     - the lib component can in turn use the core vjsf-property to render child properties based on their "layout" prop
     - the core component can fill slots for the lib component